hanke580/upfuzz/nyx_mode/README.md

 ## System Requirements

-* To use nyxnet a linux system is needed and with a supported processor and kernel version.
+To use nyxnet a linux system is needed and with a supported processor and kernel version.
+* ubuntu 22.04+ (glibc 2.35)

 ### Processor